 - Avoid touching your eyes, nose or mouth with unwashed hands whenever you sneeze, and discard used tissues in the trash

 - Avoid people who are sick with respiratory symptoms

-Effective April 5, 2021, all people ages 16 and older are eligible for the COVID-19 vaccine in the state of Alabama.
-At our community clinics, all people ages 18 and older are eligible to receive the Moderna vaccine.
-If you want want an appointment, please sign-up below or call us at 256-562-0344.
+At our community clinics (open to the public), all people ages 12 and older are eligible to receive the COVID-19 vaccine.
+If you want an appointment, please sign-up below or call us at 256-562-0344.

 COVID-19 Vaccines are

 FREQUENTLY ASKED QUESTIONS

 At this time, we have the COVID-19 Moderna vaccine for adults and the COVID-19 Pfizer vaccine for children ages 12 and older.